Five Great Movies for Valentine’s Day

 In those films, love almost seems negative rather than positive and empowering.

-To top it all off, they’re just not good.
-They’re glossy Hollywood productions with little to say.
+To top it all off, those glossy Hollywood productions aren’t good and have little to say.

 Let’s revisit five movies that far more effectively celebrate love — and are a much better fit for Valentine’s Day viewing.